 What investment services and advice can you provide me?

 We provide investment management services to individual retail investors and institutional investors, trusts, charitable corporations, pension plans, investment companies and pooled investment vehicles.
 We offer a variety of investment strategies that utilize fixed income securities and other instruments, including investment advisory services to retail investors directly and through wrap platforms sponsored by third parties.
 Other services such as financial planning, tax, or estate planning are not a component of services offered.
 Advisory services typically consist of discretionary separate account management focusing on fixed income investments.
 We do not currently offer non-discretionary advisory services to retail investors.
 The discretionary authority provided to us by you permits us to conduct buy and sell transactions in your account to execute the strategy you have contracted us to perform, within your investment objective and risk tolerances as defined in our client agreement.
 Any discretionary authority you provide to us is revocable by you at any time by written notice.
 As a component of our standard services, client portfolios are proactively reviewed for consistency with strategy and investments are consistently monitored.
 Our minimum account size for institutional investors is $1,000,000.
 Minimum account sizes for private wealth strategies vary from $300,000 for Core and Core Plus strategies to $500,000 for High Yield Strategies.
 Private wealth strategies have a minimum fee of $2,500 for Core or Core Plus strategies and a minimum fee of $3,000 for High Yield strategies.
 Each client is responsible for establishing and maintaining an appropriate account with a Qualified Custodian.
-Additional information and disclosures pertaining to DSAM are available through the Investment Adviser Public Disclosure site , through a request for the adviser’s ADV 2A to .
+Additional information and disclosures pertaining to DSAM are available through the Investment Adviser Public Disclosure site , through a request for the adviser’s ADV 2A to ,or by clicking here.

 • Given my financial situation, should I choose an investment advisory service?
 Why or why not?